Fastest Marathon Time: World Records + Top Runners

 What Is the Fastest Boston Marathon Time?

-As per the criteria established by the IAAF, in order for a marathon performance to be ratified as a world record in the marathon, even the fastest Boston Marathon times ever run will never be considered a world record.
+According to the criteria established by the IAAF, a marathon performance must be ratified as a world record in order for it to be considered a world record.
+Even the fastest Boston Marathon times will never be considered a world record.

 For example, at the 2011 Boston Marathon, Kenyan runner Geoffrey Mutai ran what was then the fastest marathon time ever, with a performance of 2:03:02.

-However, rather than this performance being recognized as the new marathon world record, the IAAF called it “the fastest Marathon ever run,” citing that the mark did not count as a marathon world record due to the elevation drop and the fact that the route is a point-to-point course.
+However, rather than recognizing this performance as the new marathon world record, the IAAF called it “the fastest Marathon ever run,” citing that the mark did not count as a marathon world record due to the elevation drop and the fact that the route is a point-to-point course.

-With that said, the fastest Boston Marathon time for men still stands at Mutai’s 2:03:02, while the fastest Boston Marathon time for women is 2:19:59.
+That said, Mutai’s 2:03:02 is still the fastest Boston Marathon time for men, while the fastest Boston Marathon time for women is 2:19:59, held by Ethiopia’s Buzunesh Deba.

 The fastest marathon times for all six Abbott World Marathon Majors are as follows: